 If you’re running Windows 8, head to Control Panel > System.
 You can also hit Start and search for “system” to find the page quickly.
 Look for the “System type” entry to see whether your operating system and processor are 32-bit or 64-bit.

-Checking on Windows 7 or Vista
+Checking Your Version of Windows 7 or Vista

-Checking on Windows XP
+Checking Your Version of Windows XP

-There’s almost no point in checking on Windows XP, because you’re almost positively running a 32-bit version.
-If you insist, however, you can right-click on My Computer, choose Properties…
+There’s almost no point in checking whether you’re using a 64-bit version of Windows XP, because you’re almost definitely running a 32-bit version.
+Still, you can check by opening the Start menu, right-clicking “My Computer,” and then clicking “Properties.”

-And then you’ll see the System Properties window—if you are running a 32-bit version of Windows it won’t say anything here other than Microsoft Windows XP, but if you were running a 64-bit version, it would say that on this window.
+In the System Properties window, head to the “General” tab.
+If you’re running a 32-bit version of Windows it won’t say anything here other than “Microsoft Windows XP.”
+If you’re running a 64-bit version, it will be indicated on this window.